MehdiZonjy/trivia-game/README.md

 # Approach 2
 This problem seems perfect for the actor model.

-- Each actor would present a game session, and all players interactions become messages that are deliverd to their corresponding actor.
+- Each actor would present a game session, and all players interactions become messages that are delivered to their corresponding actor.
-- Akka actors run in a single thread, thus limiting the chance of cocurrency issues.
+- Akka actors run in a single thread, thus limiting the chance of concurrency issues.
 - Each aktor is responsible for managing its own state (New -> InProgress -> GameOver)
 - Actors are deployed in a distributed environment, if we were to lose a node in the cluster, only sessions running on the host will be lost.
-- It's possible to persist the actor state, by saving all the messages it has recieved.
-So when it recoveres, we will playback all the previously recieved messages and endup with the same state (think EventSourcing)
+- It's possible to persist the actor state, by saving all the messages it has received.
+So when it recovers, we will playback all the previously received messages and end up with the same state (think EventSourcing)

 I didn't get around to implement this, as I needed time to spike more on running Akka in distributed setup